oktupol/DocumentArchiver/README.md

 I didn't test this program on any other machine than mine, which runs on Ubuntu.
 It should work on Linux and Mac machines, but it'll probably not run on Windows.

+This program runs on Node.js.
+Currently it's not published as npm package and I do not plan to do so, mainly due to me being to lazy to write tests, however, you may compile this program from the source.

 This program uses the OCR program tesseract.
 On Ubuntu, install it with `sudo apt install tesseract-ocr`, along with at least one language package such as `tesseract-orc-deu`.

 This program uses Sane's scanimage utility.
 On Ubuntu, install it with `sudo apt install sane`.